geonet-mrn/node-red-typescript-essentials/README.md

 # How to install and use this package

-This package is now yet published on npm as of 2020-10-28.
+This package is not yet published on npm as of 2020-10-28.

 However, with the following command, you can install this package directly from GitHub: